Students in the 2-year master's program:

 - Complete coursework in peace and justice theory, contemporary conflicts and strategies of peace, and career paths in public policy, political change, management, and conflict analysis and transformation.

-- Work as interns for six months at leading organizations in Asia, Africa, the Middle East, or the United States, strengthening professional skills.
+- Work as interns for six months at leading organizations in Asia, Africa, Latin America, the Middle East, or the United States, strengthening professional skills.

 - Make connections and join a global network of Kroc Institute alumni at work in nearly 100 countries around the world.

 Thanks to the generosity of Mrs. Joan B. Kroc, the Kroc Institute offers students who are accepted into the master's program a full scholarship and a stipend for housing and living expenses.